pavankumarr17/covid_19/readme.md

 # CoronaVirus Tracker for India (Covid19)

 ## Features
-- Sit back and relax - the coronavirus updates will come to you.
+- the coronavirus updates are given.
 - Get Slack notifications
   -  New Corona Virus cases happening in India
   -  How many Indian nationals have Corona Virus per State?